NeuroTechX/learn.neurotechedu.com/pages/pages-root-folder/index.md

 #
 layout: frontpage
 header:
-  image_fullwidth: gallery-example-1.jpg
+  image_fullwidth: "earth.jpg"
 widget1:
   title: "Getting Started"
   url: '/getting-started/'
   image: openBCI-303x182.jpg
   text: 'An easy project for one person might be difficult for someone else.
 Therefore we have broken down the projects as to either requiring no programming experience (plug and play) or requiring some experience.
-You will notice that with certain EEG headsets that there is more tutorials than others.'
+You will notice that with certain EEG...'
 widget2:
   title: "Headsets"
   url: '/headsets/'